Hanah7511/finrisk-intelligence-platform/finintel_sentinel_ai/README.md

 ## RAG Pipeline

-- Regulatory documents loaded from FATF, FinCEN, internal policies
+- Regulatory documents loaded from FATF, FinCEN, internal policies.
-- Chunked and embedded using Sentence Transformers
+- Chunked and embedded using Sentence Transformers.
-- Stored in FAISS (fast similarity search) and ChromaDB (persistent store)
+- Stored in FAISS (fast similarity search) and ChromaDB (persistent store).
-- Retrieved context passed to agents for grounded reasoning
+- Retrieved context passed to agents for grounded reasoning.

 ---